 |Office Management||Team Management|

 |Quality Tools||Process Re-Engineering|

 |Reverse Logistics||Route Optimization|

 |Distribution Channels||Budgets & Forecasting||C-Level Presentations||Competitive Analysis|

-- Industry Magazines and Websites: Read magazines and popular websites in your industry to gather the buzzwords.
+- Read magazines and popular websites of your target industry to gather the buzzwords.

-- Use the same keywords in your cover letter, application, and online profiles.
+- Include the same keywords in your online profile, applications, and cover letter.

 - Do not overuse resume keywords and limit them to only the significant ones.

 - Sprinkle resume keywords throughout your resume as opposed to limiting it to a single section.

 If you need expert assistance, visit Hiration's Career Activator Platform with 24x7 chat support and write to us at firstname.lastname@example.org.